Okay, folks, look, I just checked the email here at the top of the air.

 I mean, he literally owned the town.

-And I guess I was there for six months or a year before I actually met him, and I met him at the Alhambra Feed and Fuel Health Club.
+And I guess I was there for six months or a year before I actually met him.

 That's right.

-And I'm I'm in the men's locker room and I'm getting dressed, getting ready to leave, and Atkinson comes out of the shower, stark, raving nude.
+And I'm in the men's locker room and I'm getting dressed, getting ready to leave.

 And I looked at him above the waist only.

-And I said, You're Stan Atkinson.
+And I said, you're Stan Atkinson.

 And he knew who I was.

-He knew who I was, and he he let me know that I was not nude.
+And he let me know that I was not nude.

 What are you crazy?

-Now you have to understand, folks, this was huge to me.
+Now, you have to understand, folks, this was huge to me.

 And we struck up a great, great friendship at that point.

-And uh uh being under his wing was I think a very important, relevant aspect of of my overall uh success in Sacramento, which was so meaningful to me because it was the first time this 1984, and I had started in this business in 1966.
+And being under his wing was, I think, a very important, relevant aspect of my overall Success in Sacramento, which was so meaningful to me because it was the first time.

-So this is it's almost 18 years of doing this before I knew what success felt like.
+So this is, it's almost 18 years of doing this before I knew what success felt like.

-And it was it was out there.
+And it was out there.

 I mean, I even testified before the city council on whether or not it made sense for the Kansas City Kings to relocate there because I had worked for the Kansas City Royals.

-It was um it was it was just a great experience.
+It was just a great experience.

-Anyway, Stan's 80th birthday was recently had a big bash for him on on Saturday.
+They had a big bash for him on Saturday.

-When you when you strip all that away, when you when you think about the um things in your life that you think back, the nostalgic things that make you happy or have fond memories, it's always about the relationships you have with people you love.
+Because, you know, folks, all this stuff happening around us that occupies our minds, when you strip all that away, when you think about the things in your life, you think back, the nostalgic things that make you happy or have fond memories, it's always about the relationships you have with people you love.

 You've had great relationships with that have meant something to you.

-Stan's one of those one of those people for me, so it's a little drawn-out way, but I just want to say happy birthday, happy 80th.
+So it's a little drawn out way, but I just want to say happy birthday.

 I'm sorry I couldn't be there.

-We'll take a brief time out come back to Bash and Obama after this.
+I'll come back to Bashing Obama after this.

 Sarah Palin has a fascinating post on her Facebook page.